AJ8GH/bnb-side-hustle/README.md

 ### Not MVP
 ```
 As a user,
-so that my information is recorded and I am contactable,
+so that I can revisit the site and access my account,
-I want to be able to return to my account to sign-in
+I want to be able to sign-in

 As a user,
 so that I can keep my private information secure when using a public computer,